MapsPeople/docs/src/cms/index.md

 In the CMS there are different levels of users, which has an effect on what you have access to.
 This documentation is written with an **Admin** user level in mind.

-* **Editor** - Editors can create new Locations, make changes to and remove existing Locations
+* **Editor** - Editors can create new Locations, edit and delete existing Locations.
 * **Admin** - Administrators have editor rights and have access to further settings in the CMS

 ## Interface Overview